HireDale/daleydose/prescription-add-alts.md

 2. In the **Add Alternative** window, enter either the generic or brand name of the medication in their respective fields.
    - The **Generic Name** field is mandatory, while the **Brand Name** field is optional.
-   - You cannot enter the original medication entry as its own alternative.

 3. If you enter a brand name while the **Generic Name** field is empty, the application automatically lists the brand name’s generic version in that field.
    - The application auto-completes generic and brand name suggestions for each medication.